Select a question to view the answer, or use the Printer Friendly Version button above to print all of the FAQs.+ show all / - hide all

 A traveler has 60 days from the last day of travel to submit an expense report.
 In no case shall an employee be able to submit a request for reimbursement after 120 days.

-- Yes, a traveler can connect to the OAKS Travel and Expense module and view the status of his/her expense reports.
+- Yes, a traveler can access the OAKS Travel and Expense module and view the status of his/her expense reports.

 - When Ohio Shared Services processes the expense report for payment, an email notification will be sent to the traveler.